-Pigment ink print on archival cotton paper, 3:2 ratio
+Pigment ink print on fine art archival cotton paper

-_ prints come with a white border of about 2 cm, which allows proper handling and greatly facilitates matting and framing; the sizes mentioned above are net sizes that do not include this border
+_ prints come with a white border of about 1,5 cm on each side, which allows for proper handling and facilitates matting and framing; the size mentioned above is a net size that does not include this border;

-** prices include VAT, but do not include postage, packaging, matting or framing
+_ price includes VAT, but do not include postage, packaging, matting or framing;

 Paper choice for this print was less straightforward than I’d originally imagined.
 I felt certain the lesser contrast of a matt cotton paper (Canson Rag Photographique) would be closer to reality, and in fact, I was right: the brightly coloured dust in the air did have the effect of brightening the shadows while removing detail, bleaching the scene, and somewhat resembling a watercolour painting.
 The pictures above of the print illustrating the framing process all show the matt paper.